QuarkNerd/blog/hubinf@scottlogic.com/_posts/2018-02-16-how-much-does-a-story-point-cost.md

 Bluntly put: no and no. Estimates in man-days were more often wrong than right, which gave no reliable visibility over how long development was really meant to take.
 All it provided was an unrealistic baseline, with all the inherent challenges that came along when the inevitable re-planning moment hit.
 As for gauging performance, estimation in man-days merely drove rivalry and resentment, instead of collaboration and mentoring.
 That was not a good thing for the client or the business, either culturally, or in terms of business value delivered.

-Estimating in man-days gave a false sense of control to sponsors and old-school project managers.
+Estimating in man-days gave a false sense of control to sponsors and traditional project managers.
 It made no sense for anyone else and inevitably ended in tears.
-Story points, on the other hand, make no sense to sponsors and old-school project managers who insist on applying their faulty techniques, but do make sense to teams who see it as a more reliable way to measure and forecast progress -- and, ultimately, serve the business.
+Story points, on the other hand, make no sense to sponsors and traditional project managers who insist on applying their faulty techniques, but do make sense to teams who see it as a more reliable way to measure and forecast progress -- and, ultimately, serve the business.

 ### 2) Break down all the work into work packages and estimate them

-It is that period at the beginning of a project, where the old-school project manager sits down with a subset of the team to break down the work into palatable chunks, so they can each be estimated, before the work actually starts.
+It is that period at the beginning of a project, where the traditional project manager sits down with a subset of the team to break down the work into palatable chunks, so they can each be estimated, before the work actually starts.

 **Why it makes sense:**
 It gives a clear picture of all the activities that need to take place, the interdependencies, and forms the basis of the project plan.
 In turn, the plan shows the critical path that illustrates the milestones (what is needed when), and how likely it is that those milestones will be hit.